mvguest/cog/README.md

 ``a`` — Enter insert mode to append new lines.
 End insert mode by typing a single dot ``.`` on a new line.

+``m`` — Modify the current line, removing the old line and replacing a new line insert.

 ``p`` — Print the current line.

 ``n`` — Print the current line with its line number.